-- Gross decontamination and removal of all personal protective equipment shall be performed prior to exiting the facility.
-Contaminated clothing will be removed and collected in a drum for disposal - The Project Safety Officer will be responsible to take necessary steps to ensure that employees are protected from physical hazards, which could include, - Falling objects such as tools or equipment

-- Falls from elevations - Tripping over hoses, pipes, tools, or equipment - Slipping on wet or oily surfaces - Insufficient or faulty protective equipment - Insufficient or faulty operations, equipment, or tools

-All personnel shall be required to wash hands and face before eating, drinking, or smoking

-Field operations personnel shall be cautioned to inform each other of non-visual effects of the presence of toxics, such as:
+- : O Gross decontamination and removal of all personal protective equipment shall be performed prior to exiting the facility.
+Contaminated clothing will be removed and collected in a drum for disposal. - The Project Safety Officer will be responsible to take 0 necessary steps to ensure that employees are protected from physical hazards, which could include: - Falling objects such as tools or equipment ο - Falls from elevation 0 - Tripping over uneven grades, hoses, pipes, tools, or 0 equipment - Slipping on wet or oily surfaces 0 - 0 - Insufficient or faulty protective equipment Insufficient or faulty operation, equipment, or tools 0 - 0 All personnel shall be required to wash hands and face before eating, drinking, or smoking - Field operations personnel shall be cautioned to inform each 0 other of no-visual effects of the presence of toxics, such as: - 0 Headaches - Dizziness 0 - 0 Nausea

-- Headaches

-- Dizziness

-- Nausea